John-CU-Ahn/Polar-Coordinate-Description-of-Objects/README.md

 # Polar-Coordinate-Description-of-Objects
-This code is designed to translate an object from an image into a polar coordinate description.

 ## Description
 Microscopy is a powerful tool in biology, allowing observations of biological phenomenon on the micron scale.